JourneyOver/Adventure_Land_Codes/README.md

 12.@Sekirei

-And anyone else who I may have missed, I thank you all! :)
+And anyone else in the future and who I may have missed.

 #
 ### Adventure Land Codes